xdevplatform/Plot-Bookmarks/README.md

 You can obtain your own OAuth 2.0 Client ID and Secret inside of your App’s settings in the developer portal.
 Use your Client ID and Secret instead of the `xxxxxxxxxxxxxx`.

 ### Run the file
-To run the file locally, run the following line in your terminal:
+To run the file, run the following line in your terminal:

 ```bash
 python app.py